On a rainy day in December, the wren sings defiant at the dawning of day. I hear him and am glad for his song.

 There have been days I fought for joy.
 Because joy is worth the struggle.
 I counted gifts with determination, sometimes writing the word, “I’m breathing in and breathing out.”
 It was all I could write.
 I set JOY before my eyes, hanging from window latches, resting on tables, reminders to battle on.

 Christmas is joy, and cards in the mail reiterate the songs, their sparkly designs a visual rejoicing.
 I receive them and I mail them, thankful for people we call friends.
 They are gifts from the Living Lord.

 And I know joy and sorrow are parallel tracks of a train.

 There are lonely souls in crowds and broken bodies in hospital beds bearing the weight of heartache even while the world hangs ornaments and lights on a tree.
 The homeless in my home town shuffle toward a back alley on the cold night.
 People suffer while the music blasts “Have a Holly Jolly Christmas.”

 As I read the Advent scriptures, I am confronted with truth.
 Jesus came in the harsh reality of a people sad, sick, and scratching out a living.
 They were looking for consolation, the hope of Israel, a redeemer and savior to take away all the suffering and oppression.

 Mary and Joseph felt the heaviness too.
 The babe bearing down in Mary’s womb.
 The responsibility bearing down on Joseph’s shoulders.
 Hurrying to Bethlehem, they hoped for a warm room with a bit privacy for the coming of a child.

-Instead, there was a cave, a stable for animals, smelly, dark, damp.
+Instead, there was a crowded city, houses full with no room for a pregnant woman needing a birthing place and a midwife.
 Maybe they wondered if they’d taken a wrong turn, wondered if they’d understood the angel’s message, wondered what in the world God was doing?